Addiction shatters lives.

 It also shatters our society, our economy, and our social infrastructure.

 The Centers for Disease Control (CDC) affirms that this is the “worst drug overdose epidemic in [U.S.] history.”
-And the problem has grown so severe that, in 2014, the CDC added prescription drug overdose prevention to its list of top five public health challenges.7 Opioid-related illnesses and deaths are at epidemic levels right now, and it’s quickly getting worse.
+And the problem has grown so severe that, in 2014, the CDC added prescription drug overdose prevention to its list of top five public health challenges.
+3 Illnesses and deaths related to substance use disorders are at epidemic levels right now, and it’s quickly getting worse.

 Addiction isn’t just about one person, or one family.
 It affects our whole society—and at an enormous cost.

-Addiction has high health care & tax costs8,9
+Addiction has high health care & tax costs4,5

 Addiction contributes to mass incarceration

-The rising costs of addiction exceed $700 billion annually.13
+The rising costs of addiction exceed $700 billion annually.9

 That’s the total of health care costs, criminal justice costs, and costs associated with lost productivity.
 We are spending billions on stop-gaps, emergency treatment, and quick Band-Aid fixes on a deep and serious wound.